-On February 19, 2012, the Company filed a complaint in the District Court of Clark County, Nevada against Mr. Okada, Aruze USA, Inc. and Universal Entertainment Corporation alleging breaches of fiduciary duty and related claims.
+On February 19, 2012, the Company filed a complaint in the District Court of Clark County, Nevada against Mr. Okada, Aruze USA, Inc. and Universal Entertainment Corporation, companies controlled by Mr. Okada (the "Okada Parties"), alleging breaches of fiduciary duty and related claims.
+The Company is seeking compensatory and special damages as well as a declaration that it acted lawfully and in full compliance with its articles of incorporation, bylaws and other governing documents.
 On March 12, 2012, Aruze USA, Inc. and Universal Entertainment Corporation removed the action to the United States District Court for the District of Nevada.
-On that same date, Aruze USA, Inc. and Universal Entertainment Corporation filed an answer denying the claims and a counterclaim that purports to assert claims against the Company, each of the members of the Company's board (other than Mr. Okada) and a senior executive of the Company.
-Among other relief, the counterclaim seeks a declaration that the redemption of Aruze USA, Inc.'s shares was void, an injunction restoring Aruze USA, Inc.'s share ownership and damages in an unspecified amount.
-On March 29, 2012, the Company filed a motion to remand the action to state court and to request an extension to answer.
-The motion to remand is pending and the request for extension to answer was granted on March 30, 2012, giving the Company until May 21, 2012 to answer the counterclaim.
+On that same date, Aruze USA, Inc. and Universal Entertainment Corporation filed an answer denying the claims and a counterclaim that purports to assert claims against the Company, each of the members of the Company's Board of Directors (other than Mr. Okada) and Kim Sinatra, the Company's general counsel.
+Among other relief, the counterclaim seeks a declaration that the redemption of Aruze USA, Inc.'s shares was void, an injunction restoring Aruze USA, Inc.'s share ownership, damages in an unspecified amount and rescission of the Stockholders Agreement.
+The Company's claim of February 19, 2012, was removed to federal court by the Okada Parties.
+On March 29, 2012, the Company filed a motion to remand the action to state court and to request an extension to answer the denial of the Company's claims and the Okada Parties' counterclaims.
+The motion to remand was granted and the Company's request for related attorneys' fees was also granted.
+The case is now pending in the state court, which has determined that this action will be coordinated with Mr. Okada's inspection action (discussed below).
+The Okada Parties have filed a notice of intent to commence a separate federal securities action for the securities counterclaims previously asserted.
+On August 31, 2012, the Okada Parties filed a Motion for Preliminary Injunction with the state court.
+The Motion seeks a preliminary injunction that would prohibit the Company from barring or preventing Aruze USA, Inc. from exercising rights as a stockholder and an order that its purported nominees be presented to the Company's stockholders and voted on (including by Aruze USA as a stockholder) at the Annual Meeting.
+A hearing has been scheduled for October 2, 2012.